dominikrys/dotfiles/README.md

 # Dotfiles

-Personal dotfiles for development on macOS (and Linux with some modifications), managed using [Mackup](https://github.com/lra/mackup).
+Personal dotfiles for development on macOS and Linux, managed using [Mackup](https://github.com/lra/mackup).

 To clone with submodules